amcn/scan-build-path-bug-example-repo/README.md

 ### `scan-build` path computation bug

 This repo contains a project which demonstrates a bug in `scan-build`'s path computation.
-In order to reproduce the bug, you will need the `scan-build`, `meson`, and `ninja` installed.
+In order to reproduce the bug using this example, you will need the `scan-build`, `meson`, and `ninja` installed.
+Once they are installed, execute the following in this repository's
-Once they are installed, execute the following in this repo:
+root:

 ```sh
 meson setup build